luk1897/Research-Track-1/README.md

 while 1 is equal to 1
-    if the number of the elements in the golden tokens list is equal to 6 set sleep to 1
+    if the number of the elements in the golden tokens list is equal to 6 call turn with parametres +15, 3
+       call forward with parameters 25, 3
+       set sleep to 1
        print "My job is done"
        exit from the program